virto-network/website/blog/01_payments-pallet-grant.md

 with your business partners?
 How could you gain trust from your customers every time they purchase from you?
 How could your trust other services and goods whenever you buy?
-We know it's not easy to start with just naive trust, that's why Virto purpose to build the Payment Pallet with the trustless design.
+We know it's not easy to start with just naive trust, that's why Virto's purpose is to build the Payment Pallet with a trustless design.
 People could pay each other easily using the pallet.
 The payment from buyers will always be locked first and only be released to sellers once the buyers confirmed to have received the product or services.
 The payment pallet also